telexyz/kim/project/docs/PAPER.md

 and 4 blocks for 60-day images.

-The number of filters for the first building block is 64 for all three models.21 As pointed out by Zeiler and Fergus (2014), learned features become more complex in deeper layers, so we follow the literature and increase the number of filters after each convolutional layer by a factor of two (e.g., 64, 128, 256, and 512 filters, respectively, in the four layers of the 60-day model).
+The number of filters for the first building block is 64 for all three models.
+As pointed out by Zeiler and Fergus (2014), learned features become more complex in deeper layers, so we follow the literature and increase the number of filters after each convolutional layer by a factor of two (e.g., 64, 128, 256, and 512 filters, respectively, in the four layers of the 60-day model).
 In turn, the fully connected layers have 15, 360, 46, 080,